-- A. Development proposals should maintain and enhance the natural environment, retain landscape features and enhance the rural character of Cranleigh.
-All development proposals should maintain and enhance existing on-site biodiversity assets, and provide for wildlife needs on site, where possible, with major developments required to demonstrate a net gain in biodiversity.
-Development proposals will be supported which, where appropriate: - a. promote the conservation, restoration and enhancement of priority habitats and the recovery of priority species populations. - b. incorporate on-site enhancements such as new roosting features for bats or nesting features for birds into the fabric of development; - c. provide as part of the development's landscaping scheme an appropriate buffer zone of semi-natural habitat (such as trees and/or hedgerows) between any development and the adjacent countryside; - d. provide wildlife corridors that allow wildlife to move from one area of habitat to another within the development and link to surrounding green corridors or countryside; - e. replace any non-protected trees, woodland or hedgerows lost on the site. - B. In particular, proposals are encouraged to enhance the environment by demonstrating the following principles: - a.
+- A. Development proposals should enhance the natural environment, retain landscape features and enhance the rural character of Cranleigh.
+Development proposals should maintain and enhance existing on-site biodiversity assets, and provide for wildlife needs on site where possible, with major developments required to demonstrate a net gain in biodiversity.
+Development proposals will be supported which, where appropriate: - a. promote the conservation, restoration and enhancement of priority habitats and the recovery of priority species populations. - b. incorporate on-site enhancements such as new roosting features for bats, hedgehog tunnels, and/or nesting features for birds into the fabric of development; - provide as part of the development's landscaping scheme an appropriate buffer zone of semi-natural habitat (such as trees and/or hedgerows) between any development and the adjacent countryside; - d. provide wildlife corridors that allow wildlife to move from one area of habitat to another within the development and link to surrounding green corridors or countryside; - e. lighting schemes should avoid being visible from the surrounding landscape and be designed to mitigate the impact on wildlife; - f. replace any non-protected trees, woodland or hedgerows lost on the site. - B. In particular, proposals are encouraged to enhance the environment by demonstrating the following principles: - a.
 Include new landscape buffers where a development abuts open countryside; - b.
 Where major development includes public spaces, plant street trees and trees in those public spaces as part of comprehensive landscaping plans; - c.
 Clearly define public and private space with boundary treatments of an appropriate scale; - d.
 Avoid any building, including essential infrastructure, within root protection areas of mature trees; - e.
 Incorporate boundary treatments with hedging consisting of indigenous species throughout the development site and avoid brick boundary walls; - f.
-Design open space that is: - i. in usable parcels of land and not fragmented; - ii. safe, easily accessible and not severed by any physical barrier; - iii. accessible to the general public and designed to feel inclusive rather than exclusive; - iv. creates a safe environment benefiting from appropriate lighting and layout; - v. wildlife friendly; - vi. enhanced by landscaping. - C. All new development which may affect the setting of the Surrey Hills AONB will be required to submit a Landscape Visual Impact Assessment (LVIA) following the Guidelines for Landscape and Visual Impact Assessment (3rd edition or updated versions) as part of an application.
+Design open space that is: - i. in usable parcels of land and not fragmented; - ii. safe, easily accessible and not severed by any physical barrier; - iii. accessible to the general public and designed to feel inclusive rather than exclusive; - iv. creates a safe environment benefiting from appropriate lighting and layout;